miooor/TowerDefense/README.md

 ![Edit](https://i.imgur.com/dcLvQHx.png)

-Press reload to save changes and close menu
+Press reload to save changes and close menu.
+Remember if you dont run it as admin plugin wont be able to send keys on some machines!